Suspir0n/SelectCar/SystemWeb/README.md

 #### Functionalities

-Keep Customer
+Keep Customer<br>
-Keep Employee
+Keep Employee<br>
-Keep Rent
+Keep Rent<br>
-Make Rent Payment
+Make Rent Payment<br>
 Issue monthly invoicing report

 #### Requirements - Maintain Customer

-RF001 - Include Customer
+RF001 - Include Customer<br>
-RF002 - Consult Customer
+RF002 - Consult Customer<br>
-RF003 - Change Client
+RF003 - Change Client<br>
-RF004 - Delete Customer |
+RF004 - Delete Customer<br>
-RF005 - Search Customer |
+RF005 - Search Customer<br>
-RN001 - All mandatory Customer fields must be filled RN002 - It is not allowed to include a customer with the CPF repeated
+RN001 - All mandatory Customer fields must be filled<br>
+RN002 - It is not allowed to include a customer with the CPF repeated

 #### Requirements - Keep Employee

-RF006 - Include Employee
+RF006 - Include Employee<br>
-RF007 - Consult Employee
+RF007 - Consult Employee<br>
-RF008 - Change Employee
+RF008 - Change Employee<br>
-RF009 - Delete Employee
+RF009 - Delete Employee<br>
-RF010 - Search Employee
+RF010 - Search Employee<br>
-RN003 - All mandatory employee fields must be filled RN004 - It is not allowed to include Employee with repeated E-mail
+RN003 - All mandatory employee fields must be filled<br>
+RN004 - It is not allowed to include Employee with repeated E-mail

 #### Requirements - Maintain Rent
-RF011 - Include Rental
+RF011 - Include Rental<br>
-RF012 - Consult Rent
+RF012 - Consult Rent<br>
-RF013 - Change Rental
+RF013 - Change Rental<br>
-RF014 - Exclude Rent
+RF014 - Exclude Rent<br>
-RF015 - Search Rental
+RF015 - Search Rental<br>
-RN005 - All mandatory Rental fields must be filled RN006 - Negative price is not allowed
+RN005 - All mandatory Rental fields must be filled<br>
+RN006 - Negative price is not allowed

 #### Requirements - Make Rent Payment
-RF014 - Register Payment
+RF014 - Register Payment<br>
-RF015 - Cancel Payment
+RF015 - Cancel Payment<br>
-RN008 - All mandatory payment fields must be filled RN009 - It is not allowed to register Payment with a different amount of debt Requirements - monthly invoicing report
+RN008 - All mandatory payment fields must be filled<br>
+RN009 - It is not allowed to register Payment with a different amount of debt<br>
+Requirements - monthly invoicing report<br>
 RN010 - It is not allowed to inform an end date less than the start date in the period of issue of the report

 #### Non-Functional Requirements
-RNF001 - The Software Development Model adopted by the team was SCRUM RNF002 - The interface must be intuitive and user friendly
+RNF001 - The Software Development Model adopted by the team was SCRUM<br>
+RNF002 - The interface must be intuitive and user friendly

 ## Use Case diagram